Darkle/coopcoding.com_jekyll_version/_drafts/2015-04-07-my-jekyll-setup-for-this-blog-old-version.markdown

 	```
 	{: .line-numbers}

 But that seemed like a bit of a hassle, so I went ahead and looked in the kramdown source files that were installed on my computer; I'm on a mac, so the kramdown folder was in `/usr/local/Cellar/ruby/2.2.1/lib/ruby/gems/2.2.0/gems/kramdown-1.6.0/lib/kramdown/`.
 From that folder, I went to the `parser/kramdown/codeblock.rb` file, then opened it and changed line 44 from

 ``` ruby
 el.attr['class'] = "language-#{lang}" unless lang.empty?

 ```
 to

 ``` ruby
 el.attr['class'] = "language-#{lang} line-numbers" unless lang.empty?

 ```

 Now every code block has the class of `line-numbers` added to it as well. 😀

-After implementing prism.js, I noticed that there seemed to be an extra blank line added to the code blocks.
-This seems to be a [known bug](https://github.com/PrismJS/prism/issues/403), so I just downloaded the development version of prism.js (aka the unminified source) and changed the code to what is listing in the change [here](https://github.com/haarg/prism/commit/2e7409189114e14b940fc80fe8d22c0072114f48) as it has not yet been merged into the official prism.js code yet.

 ### Plugins & Building Locally

 Because Github pages only supports a [few plugins](https://help.github.com/articles/using-jekyll-plugins-with-github-pages/) and I wanted to use [this](http://charliepark.org/tags-in-jekyll/) tag plugin, I had to set it up so that Jekyll built the site locally, then I pushed that built version to my [darkle.github.io repository](https://github.com/Darkle/darkle.github.io).
 Doing this manually is a bit of a pain, but I stumbled on to [this neat article](http://spinhalf.net/2015/01/04/getting-started-with-a-jekyll-blog/) about using an [Alfred](http://www.alfredapp.com/) workflow to make things faster and easier.

 Basically it allows you to create a new Jekyll post (including front-matter) with a shortcut in Alfred.

 My Alfred workflow shortcuts look like this:

 ![Jekyll Alfred Screenshot](/assets/images/blogpostimages/Jek-Alfred-ss.png)